Forbidden City Architecture

 Triple marble plinthHighest imperial rankHall of Supreme Harmony

-Roof-edge mythical animalsStatus indicator - more = higher9 on Taihe Hall (highest in China)
+Roof-edge mythical animalsStatus indicator - more = higher10 on Taihe Hall (the only roof with ten)

 Red-painted wallsCelebration + protectionAll exterior walls